Aims and Scopes

 Literature: Citations in the text should provide the author’s name and the year of publication, but without punctuation, e.g. Black (1990) or (Black 1990), Black & White (1990) or (Black & White 1990), except in the case of multiple citations, when a comma should be used between the citations, e.g. (Black 1990, Black & White 1990).
 In citations of three or more authors, the first author’s name plus “et al.” is given, e.g. Black et al. (1990) or (Black et al. 1990).
 For multiple references cite in chronological order, e.g. (Black et. al. 1988, 1991, White et al. 1990, White & Black 1991, Black & White 1992).
 Where two or more papers abbreviate to the same citation (i.e. two or more papers produced by the same authors in the same year), use “a”, “b”, “c”, etc. in the order of their first appearance, e.g. (Black 1990a, b).
 Personal communications and unpublished results should be referred to in the body of the text only, e.g. (A. Black, pers. comm.).

 The references included in the list of literature should be given in alphabetical order of the senior author’s name, than by the alphabetical order of the junior author’s name, and then chronologically by date.
 In citations of five or more authors, the names of the three first authors plus “et al.”.
 Type out the repeated name of an author; do not use long dashes.
-Journal names should be abbreviated according to the World List of Scientific Periodicals, published by Butterworths, London or according to Biological Abstracts or Current Contents.
-For abbreviations of some in the FZ most frequently cited journals see Appendix II.
+Journal names should be abbreviated in the standard format.
 If not certain, do not abbreviate.
 For non-Roman alphabets, the names of authors, journals, and publishers should be given in transliteration (British National System for Transliteration).
-For titles of such works, the original title, transliterated in Roman script, and the English translation (in brackets) should be cited.
+For titles of such works the English translation of the original title should be cited.
 Provide your own translation into English if not supplied by the author’s reference.
 The original language of the work should be mentioned in brackets at the end of citation, e.g. (in Czech with English summary; in Bulgarian with English and German summaries).
 Avoid listing publications that are in preparation or unpublished (submitted) in the list of references.
 Manuscripts that are in press may be acceptable for citation if their publication date is expected to occur prior to the proof stage of the manuscript under consideration.

 Articles in periodical journals: